graeme-a-stewart/atlasgit/README.md

 `import/Package-rNNNNNN` for package trunk at SVN revision `NNNNNN`

-It is better that tagdiff files are processed in roughly historical order, which assures a better import history.
+It is better that tag content files are processed in roughly historical order, which gives a more reasonable import history (although branch tags may appear muddled, but this is not that important).

-It is possible to re-run `asvn2git.py` with new or updated tagdiff files.
+It is possible to re-run `asvn2git.py` with new or updated tag content files.
 The bookkeeping git tags will ensure that no duplicate imports are made.
+If `asvn2git.py` is re-run on the same set of tag content files it will _update_ the trunks of each imported package to the latest revision.

 ### Construct git branches for numbered releases

-Once the main git import has been made, each release branch that is required can be reconstructed with `branchbuilder.py`.
+Once the main git import has been done, each release branch that is required can be reconstructed with `branchbuilder.py`.
 Git repo and branch name are positional, and `--tagdiff` files are needed. e.g.,

-`branchbuilder.py Tier0 20.7 --tagdiff 20.7.*`
+`branchbuilder.py aogt 20.7 tagdir/20.7.*`

 As SVN package versions are processed, git tags are created to record each package import.
-In addition a release tag, `release/A.B.X.Y`, is created once a release is complete, unless the branch being constructed is `master`.
+In addition a release tag, `release/A.B.X[.Y]`, is created once a release is complete, unless the branch being constructed is `master`.

 Re-running over the import is perfectly fine, as the git bookkeeping tags are used to prevent duplicated imports.

+TODO: Descibe how to create and store a patch branch off a base release.

 ### Updating

-As indicated, the whole process, from tagdiff file creation through importing from SVN and creating branches, can be re-run multiple times, updating releases as they are made.
+As indicated, the whole process, from tag content file creation through importing from SVN and creating branches, can be re-run multiple times, updating releases as they are made.
 Bookkeeping git tags allow skipping work already done.

-The `trunktagdiff.py` script will create a special tagdiff file with the `trunk` path in SVN, which allows for updating the `master` branch to reflect SVN trunk changes.
-(Internally, trunk tags do bookkeeping with a revision number, so this is also quite safe to rerun.)
+TODO: Allow `branchbuilder.py` to update to latest trunk revisions on the master branch.

 #### Tagdiff files for CMake nightlies